--В. Antrim Haldeman (1914)
+-B. Antrim Haldeman (1914)

-The Highway 6 Trail is an important route for pedestrians and bicyclists, providing a route along the Highway from Gilbert Street east to Taylor Drive and Hollywood Boulevard.
-Extension of the trail to the east will require engineering to cover the drainage area that runs along the parks and multi-family and commercial areas to the west.
-It will also extend the reach of the trail network for recreational bicyclists.
-The trail extension is currently on the unfunded Capital Improvements Project (CIP) list.
+The Highway 6 Trail is an important route for pedestrians and bicyclists, providing a route along the highway from Gilbert Street east to Taylor Drive and Hollywood Boulevard.
+Extension of the trail to the east will require engineering to cover the drainage area on the south side of the roadway.